 Ideally, paying for your education is a long-term process of building and using a collection of savings, institutional aid, free money, and — if necessary — loans.
 However, there are many avenues for financing your education.
 Find out how financial aid and scholarships can help the financial pressure.

 Will you be classified as a junior (60+ credit hours) by Fall 2020 or are you currently a junior, senior, or a graduate student enrolled in the College of Education, classified as a full-time student, and have at least a 3.0 OVERALL GPA?
 If so, you may be eligible to receive a scholarship in the College of Education.

 NOTE: There are no scholarships currently available for candidates in the Certification-Only Program-Alternative Path to Certification.

 Scholarships recipients are selected on a competitive basis and are based on your GPA, classification, major concentration, extracurricular activities, residency, and, in some cases, financial need.
-You will be notified by email in late July 2020 if you have been selected to receive a scholarship.
-You are encouraged to attend the College of Education Scholarship Banquet which will be held in the Fall semester.
+You will be notified by email in June 2020 if you have been selected to receive a scholarship.
+You are encouraged to attend the Scholarship Banquet which will be held in the Fall semester.

 Additional information about financial aid can be obtained by visiting the Office of Student Financial Aid.